MonisaHassanAlvi/MonisaHassanAlvi/README.md

 - Novel Reaing
 - Badminton

+### Passions
+- I am passionate about learning new things and technologies.
+- I am passionate about creating such products and apps that helps to make people’s experience with technology memorable.

+### My Motivation
+The gratification of overcoming an obstacle is my greatest motivator.The feeling of accomplishment that comes with exceeding challenging goals is what drew me to a career in development.
 <!--
 **MonisaHassanAlvi/MonisaHassanAlvi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.